What is Iritis?

-- A sexually transmitted infection, such as HIV/AIDS or syphilis
+- Sexually transmitted infections (STIs) such as syphilis and HIV/AIDS

-Iritis can be caused by eye trauma.
-If you experience an eye injury, which can happen to anyone, it can result in iritis.
+Traumatic iritis can happen to anyone.
 This is one of the reasons it’s so important to protect your eyes when engaging in activities that put your vision at risk.

-Iritis can be dangerous if left untreated.
+Iritis can lead to dangerous complications if left untreated.
 Potential complications associated with untreated iritis include:

-- Calcium deposits on the cornea that leads to degeneration of the cornea and decreased vision ability
+- Deposits on the cornea.
+This leads to degeneration of the cornea and decreased vision.

 When to See a Doctor for Iritis

-You should see an eye doctor as soon as possible if you have symptoms of iritis.
-Prompt treatment prevents serious complications from developing.
+Seek medical care as soon as possible if you have symptoms like eye pain or blurred vision.
+Prompt treatment can prevent serious complications from developing.

 How is Iritis Diagnosed?

 To diagnose iritis, your eye doctor will perform a comprehensive eye exam.
 This includes:

 - External exam.
 Using a penlight, your doctor will check your pupils for redness and signs of discharge.